Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-6-Azure-Defender.md

 3. Detect any previous installations of Defender for Endpoint and reconfigure them to integrate with Microsoft Defender for Cloud.
 Onboarding might take up to 24 hours.

-### Continue with the next lab: [Module 7 - Exporting ASC information to a SIEM](../Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md)
+### Continue with the next lab: [Module 7 - Exporting Microsoft Defender for Cloud information to a SIEM](../Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md)